 Drying Methods to Preserve Flag Quality

 Once cleaned, drying your flag properly is just as important as the washing process.
 Never wring out the flag.
-Instead, lay it flat to air dry, or hang it up outside on a cloudy day to prevent direct sunlight from fading the colors.
+Instead, lay it flat to air-dry, or hang it outside on a cloudy day to prevent direct sunlight from fading the colors.
 If you must use a dryer, use the lowest heat setting and remove the flag while it's still slightly damp to avoid setting wrinkles.
 Proper drying helps maintain the flag's quality and appearance for years to come.

 Addressing Stains and Dirt